-While targeted therapies are noted to have high response rates but short durations of response, cancer immunotherapy tends to have fewer objective responses, but longer duration of response which may sometimes even translate to a cure, as defined when complete remission from disease has lasted for years after therapy with no evidence of recurrence after repeated follow-up.
-Cancer immunotherapy is categorized into three general treatment modalities: active immunization, non-specific immune stimulation, and passive immunotherapy/adoptive cell transfer.
-In the treatment of metastatic melanoma, active immunization with agents such as peptides, whole tumor cell vaccines, recombinant viruses encoding tumor-associated antigens, or dendritic cells have historically shown low tumor response rates of less than 5%,7-10 though more recently tested agents such as the oncolytic virus talimogene laherparepvec have shown promising response rates of up to 26%, with 16% lasting more than 6 months.11
+While targeted therapies are noted to have high response rates but short durations of response, cancer immunotherapy tends to have fewer objective responses, but longer duration of response, which may sometimes even translate to a cure, as defined when complete remission from disease has lasted for years after therapy with no evidence of recurrence after repeated follow-up.
+Cancer immunotherapy is categorized into 3 general treatment modalities: active immunization, non-specific immune stimulation, and passive immunotherapy with targeted antibodies and/or adoptive cell transfer.
+In the treatment of patients with metastatic melanoma, active immunization with agents such as peptides, whole tumor cell vaccines, recombinant viruses encoding tumor-associated antigens, or dendritic cells have historically shown low tumor response rates of less than 5%,7-10 though more recently tested agents such as the oncolytic virus talimogene laherparepvec have shown promising response rates of non-injected lesions of up to 26%, with 16% lasting more than 6 months.11

 Nonspecific immune stimulation with high-dose interleukin-2 (IL-2) as a single agent or ipilimumab can lead to durable cancer regression, although the overall tumor response rates for each agent have been low.
-The response rate for high-dose IL-2 was reported at 16%, with only approximately half of these complete responses,12 and the response rate to ipilimumab was only 11%.7 Despite these low objective response rates, among complete responders to high-dose IL-2, 50% never experience disease recurrence.
-Among patients treated with ipilimumab, up to 22% are still alive after three years, with some patients surviving beyond 10 years.13 A pilot trial of 36 patients with melanoma treated with ipilimumab combined with high-dose IL-2 had overall response (OR) rates of 25%, with 17% achieving a CR lasting more than eight years ongoing;14 however, IL-2 plus ipilimumab combination has not been further tested to confirm these results.
+The response rate for high-dose IL-2 was reported at 16%, with only approximately half of these complete responses,12 and the response rate to ipilimumab was only 11%.7 Despite these low objective response rates, among complete responders to high-dose IL-2, 50% never experience disease recurrence with the longest responses now over 25 years.
+Among patients treated with ipilimumab, up to 22% are still alive after 3 years, with some patients surviving beyond 10 years.13 A pilot trial of 36 patients with melanoma treated with ipilimumab combined with high-dose IL-2 had overall response (OR) rates of 25%, with 17% achieving a complete response (CR) lasting more than 8 years ongoing;14 however, IL-2 plus ipilimumab combination has not been further tested to confirm these results.
 Anti-PD1 and anti-PD-L1 antibodies have recently been reported to have OR rates of up to 38%,^{15, 16} and 17%,17 respectively, in patients with melanoma, and OR rates of up to 40% when combined with ipilimumab,18 although the long-term durability of the responses is not yet known.